Language Arts: Reading

 Language Arts: Written and Oral Communication

 Although children write across the curriculum on a daily basis, a LA Notebook and instruction in the craft of writing provides students with opportunities to write about a variety of topics in narrative, expository, and persuasive formats.
 Students will continue their use of graphic organizers for planning and organization, and, as in previous grades, they are expected to use the writing process to produce written pieces.
 Writing instruction will focus on developing and improving the seven traits of effective writing: ideas, organization voice, word choice, sentence fluency, conventions, and presentation.
-Further, the students will receive instruction and practice using the ICE strategy for answering essay questions.
 Efficient keyboarding skills and legible cursive handwriting will be practiced throughout the year.

 Students will practice formal and informal communication skills across the curriculum and throughout the year in the following classroom situations: cooperative group communication, whole group communication, and oral presentations.